Bill-Gray/PDCursesMod/docs/MANUAL.md

    bottom_panel() places pan at the bottom of the deck.
 The size, location and contents of the panel are unchanged.

-   del_panel() deletes pan, but not its associated winwow.
+   del_panel() deletes pan, but not its associated window.

    hide_panel() removes a panel from the deck and thus hides it from view.